 We are a specialty retailer of automotive aftermarket parts, tools, supplies, equipment and accessories in the United States.
-We are one of the largest U.S. automotive aftermarket specialty retailers, selling our products to both do-it-yourself ("DIY") customers and professional service providers - our "dual market strategy."
+We are one of the largest U.S. automotive aftermarket specialty retailers, selling our products to both DIY customers and professional service providers - our "dual market strategy."
 Our stores carry an extensive product line consisting of new and remanufactured automotive hard parts, maintenance items, accessories, a complete line of auto body paint and related materials, automotive tools and professional service provider service equipment.

 Our extensive product line includes an assortment of products that are differentiated by quality and price for most of the product lines we offer.
 For many of our product offerings, this quality differentiation reflects "good," "better," and "best" alternatives.
 Our sales and total gross profit dollars are highest for the "best" quality category of products.
 Consumers' willingness to select products at a higher point on the value spectrum is a driver of sales and profitability in our industry.
+We have ongoing initiatives focused on marketing and training to educate customers on the advantages of ongoing vehicle maintenance, as well as "purchasing up" on the value spectrum.

-Our stores also offer enhanced services and programs to our customers, including used oil, oil filter and battery recycling; battery, wiper and bulb replacement; battery diagnostic testing; electrical and module testing; check engine light code extraction; loaner tool program; drum and rotor resurfacing; custom hydraulic hoses; professional paint shop mixing and related materials; and machine shops.
-As of December 31, 2018, we operated 5.219 stores in 47 states.
+Our stores also offer enhanced services and programs to our customers, including used oil, oil filter and battery recycling; battery, wiper and bulb replacement; battery diagnostic testing; electrical and module testing; check engine light code extraction; loaner tool program, drum and rotor resurfacing; custom hydraulic hoses; professional paint shop mixing and related materials; and machine shops.
+As of December 31, 2019, we operated 5,439 stores in 47 U.S. states and 21 stores in Mexico.